corda/corda-docs-portal/content/en/apps/payments/payments-sdk.md

 To add the Corda Payments SDK:

-1. Add a variable for the payments release group and the version you wish to use and set the Corda version:
+1. Add a variable for the payments release group, the version you wish to use, and set the Corda version:

 ```
 buildscript {